wormhole-foundation/wormhole-docs/learn/messaging/native-token-transfers/architecture.md

 - **Initiating token transfers** - managers initiate the transfer process, where tokens on the source chain are locked or burned.
 This process ensures that an equivalent amount of tokens can be minted or unlocked on the destination chain
 - **Quoting delivery costs** - managers also calculate the cost of sending messages across chains.
 They do this by querying the transceivers for estimates on message delivery fees, allowing users to know the cost before initiating a transfer
-- **Establishing trust across chains** - to maintain secure cross-chain communication, Managers establish trust relationships between different instances of their contract across chains.
+- **Establishing trust across chains** - to maintain secure cross-chain communication, managers establish trust relationships between different instances of their contract across chains.
 By recognizing each other as peers, they ensure that the token transfers happen securely and that rate limits on inbound transactions are respected

 ### Transceivers

 _Transceivers_ facilitate cross-chain token transfers by ensuring the accurate transmission of messages between different blockchains.
-They work in conjunction with Managers to route token transfers from the source chain to the recipient chain.
+They work in conjunction with managers to route token transfers from the source chain to the recipient chain.
 Their primary function is to ensure that messages regarding the transfer process are delivered correctly, and that tokens are safely transferred across chains.

-While Transceivers operate closely with Wormhole's ecosystem, they can also be configured independently of Wormhole's core system, allowing for flexibility.
+While transceivers operate closely with Wormhole's ecosystem, they can also be configured independently of Wormhole's core system, allowing for flexibility.
 This adaptability allows them to be integrated with various verification backends to accommodate different security needs or platform-specific requirements.

 Transceivers are entrusted with several key responsibilities:

 - **Message routing** - transceivers handle the routing of token transfer messages between the chains.
 When a token transfer is initiated, the Transceiver ensures that the message, including all necessary details, is delivered to the appropriate Manager on the recipient chain
-- **Cross-chain coordination** - by working with Managers, Transceivers ensure that messages are processed correctly, facilitating a smooth token transfer process.
+- **Cross-chain coordination** - by working with managers, transceivers ensure that messages are processed correctly, facilitating a smooth token transfer process.
 This coordination guarantees that tokens are locked or burned on the source chain before being minted or unlocked on the destination chain
 - **Customizability and verification** - transceivers are flexible and can be customized to work with different verification backends.
 This means that they can be adapted to support the unique needs of different chains or security protocols

 ![NTT architecture diagram](/docs/images/learn/messaging/native-token-transfers/architecture/architecture-1.webp)